moshekaplan/wireshark_investigators_pack/README.md

 This lua script adds a collection of custom commands for investigating network traffic during incident response.

 # Pre-requisities:
-Needs to be running Wireshark 3.5.0 (or whichever release has https://gitlab.com/wireshark/wireshark/-/merge_requests/1500 merged)
+Needs to be running Wireshark 3.X (TBD) (whichever release has https://gitlab.com/wireshark/wireshark/-/merge_requests/1500 merged)

 # Quick Usage
 Run wireshark from the CLI as `wireshark -X lua_script:path/to/hunt_pack.lua`